neurosnap/starfx/docs/posts/getting-started.md

 # when to use this library?

-The primary target for this library are single-page apps (SPAs).
+The primary target for this library are single-page apps.
 This is for an app that might be hosted inside an object store (like s3) or with a simple web server that serves files and that's it.

 Is your app highly interactive, requiring it to persist data across pages?
 This